rahulthewaffle/aim-expedia-takehome/README.md

 # about

 This code ingests a modest quantity of data from S3 on meteorite impacts (\~11 MB) and prints two aggregations:
 - Average Meteorite Mass
-	- Year with Highest Count of Meteorite Impacts (`fall status attribute == "Fell"`)
+- Year with Highest Count of Meteorite Impacts (i.e., `fall status` attribute is `"Fell"`)

 # configuration and running

-If the default options are fine and dependencies are set up, running the code is as simple as opening your CLI, `cd`ing to the local directory where you've cloned the repo, typing `python meteor_aggregations_main.py`, and hitting enter.
+If the default options are fine for the user's needs and dependencies are set up (more info below), running the code is as simple as opening your CLI, `cd`ing to the local directory where you've cloned the repo, typing `python meteor_aggregations_main.py`, and hitting enter.

 Logging is set to a default local directory `tmp/logs/log_<process id>.log`.
 Via CLI argument, this can be changed.
 - Since it is only intended to be run locally, this code does not support writing logs to an S3 instance.
 This is a simple implementation if required.